MatheusBarbieri/algorithm-services/README.md

 ### Benchmark
 The results bellow were received with MacBook Pro 2011, CPU: 2.3 GHz i5, MEM 16GB, OSX 10.13.3 using WRK utility.
 Each test ran for 60 seconds.

-The following results were obtained on 2018-02-09, the application had no cache.
+The following results were obtained on 2018-02-09, the application had no cache:

 #### Fizzbuzz
 | Threads | Connections | 50%(ms)  | 75%(ms)  | 90%(ms)  | 99.99%(ms) | Avg(ms)  | Req/s | Timeouts | Date |